d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Each parameter has a data type, such as `float` (for `learning_rate`, `momentum`, `weight_decay`) or `int` (for `batch_size`), as well as a closed bounded range
 (lower and upper bounds).
 Some positive parameters (such as `learning_rate` or `weight_decay`) are best represented on a logarithmic scale
 (optimal values can differ by orders of magnitude), while others (like `momentum`) come with linear scale.
-As suggested by the naming in Syne Tune, another way to define hyperparameter types is as bounded distributions, often uniform or loguniform.
+As suggested by the naming in Syne Tune, another way to define hyperparameter types is as bounded distributions, typically uniform or loguniform.
 Methods driven by random search sample independent values from these distributions for every search decision.

 One important data type missing from our running example is `categorical`.
 For example, we could extend it by